fmerg/pymerkle/docs/proof.rst

-Similarly, trying to prove consistency for a pair of length and root hash that dooes not correspond to a valid previous state raises the following error:
+Similarly, trying to prove consistency for a pair of length and root hash that do not define a valid previous state raises the following error:

 .. code-block:: python